-The dispensing fee for generic drugs or brand name drugs is added to the cost of the drug to equal the maximum allowed "Billed Amount" for each claim.
+added to the cost of the drug to equal the maximum allowed "Billed Amount" for each claim.
 The dispensing fee for generic drugs is based on a pharmacy's quarterly generic dispensing rate.
-Applicable dispensing fees are available in the State Plan, Attachment 4.19-B, Section 12, Page 1a, on DMA's website at http://dma.ncdhhs.gov/
+Applicable dispensing fees are available in the State Plan, Attachment 4.19 B, Section 12, Page 1a, on NC Medicaid's website at https://medicaid.ncdhhs.gov/

-Changes in the dispensing fee amount are reported in the DMA Pharmacy Newsletters or on Remittance Advice (RA) banner messages.
+Changes in the dispensing fee amount are reported in the NC Medicaid Pharmacy Newsletters or on Remittance Advice (RA) banner messages.
 The dispensing fee is automatically deducted from each repeated drug within the same calendar month.